Chambers USA bestows two awards and names Latham as finalists in five categories.

 - Tribal and cultural resource issues

-Ms. Schneider has extensive experience guiding clients to successful outcomes in the energy development sector, including renewable, hydropower and conventional energy, and power plant and transmission line development, licensing, operation and compliance; the minerals and mining sector; and public land, national forest, American Indian land, national wildlife refuge, and national park use and management.
+Ms. Schneider has extensive experience guiding clients to successful outcomes in the energy development sector both onshore and offshore, including renewable solar and wind energy, hydropower, oil and gas, coal, pipeline and transmission line development, licensing, operation, and compliance; the minerals and mining sector; and public land, national forest, American Indian land, national wildlife refuge, and national park use and management.

-Ms. Schneider has first-chair litigation experience, including successfully handling requests for temporary restraining orders and preliminary injunctions, summary judgment, discovery and trial, negotiation and mediation.
-She is well versed in federal policy development and legislative and regulatory activities, including analysis and drafting of legislative language and testimony, and preparing and commenting on rules and other agency initiatives.
+Ms. Schneider is a first-chair litigator and is well versed in federal policy development and legislative and regulatory activities, including working effectively with states and local government and industry, tribal, and non-governmental stakeholders; analysis and drafting of legislative language and testimony; preparing and commenting on rules; and other agency initiatives.
 She is a frequent public speaker and has testified before Congress numerous times.